oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

 {{collapse(View details…)

 The choice of a Result Storage implementation is done by configuring a Result Server.
-Each delivery is configured with one result server.\
+Each delivery is configured with one result server.<br/>

 This happens in the back office user interface respectively in “Result Servers Management” and “Delivery” tabs.

 Two major implementations of Result Storage exist: